-For Subsidized and Unsubsidized loans first disbursed on or after July 1, 2016 the interest rate is 3.76%.
+For Subsidized and Unsubsidized loans for undergraduate students first disbursed on or after July 1, 2020 and before July 1, 2021 the fixed interest rate is 2.75%.
 Borrowers with other outstanding loans may be eligible to consolidate eligible loans into one consolidated payment.
 Students should refer to their Loan Entrance counseling package for additional information.